Hayley Atwell: Personal life

 In 2010, Atwell lived in a flat in London.
 As of 2015, she had sporadic six-month stints in Los Angeles to be close to the production of Agent Carter, although she still retained her personal home in London.
 Atwell began a relationship with music producer Ned Wolfgang Kelly in 2022.
 In April 2023, they announced their engagement.
 The couple are married.
 Atwell gave birth to their child in 2024.
-As of 2025, the family live in South West London.
+As of 2025, the family live in south-west London.

 During the filming of Captain America: The First Avenger in 2010, Atwell took a three-month course in art history and haiku at the Open University.
 Atwell is a video game enthusiast.

 In October 2017, at the time of the accusations against Harvey Weinstein, a story emerged that, during filming of Brideshead Revisited in 2007, Weinstein had told Atwell she looked like a "fat pig" on screen and should eat less.
 Atwell later said that someone unconnected to Weinstein had suggested she lose weight to look more like a flapper.
 She also said that she did not believe that Weinstein was a sex addict, but a predator who should be punished for harassing women.

 In a 2015 interview, Atwell discussed how her role as Peggy Carter influenced a then-recent tweet she made to her Twitter followers about having her image digitally altered on the cover of a German magazine.
-When one visitor to her page asked her, "Why are you so beautiful?", she retorted, "Why am I so photoshopped?"
-In the interview, Atwell stated, "It's important that young girls understand what photoshop is.
+When one visitor to her page asked her, "Why are you so beautiful?", she retorted: "Why am I so photoshopped?"
+In the interview, Atwell stated: "It's important that young girls understand what photoshop is.
 I do feel a certain amount of responsibility now that I'm playing Peggy."

 In 2025, Atwell said she was almost nine months pregnant while shooting one of the fight scenes in Mission: Impossible — The Final Reckoning.
-Atwell stated that she was offered to have a stunt double perform for her, but she replied with: "No, I’ve worked too hard, let me do it!"
+Atwell stated that she was offered to have a stunt double perform for her, but she replied: "No, I’ve worked too hard, let me do it!"

-Political views
+Political views and activism

 In 2016, Atwell described feeling "very affected" by both Brexit and the election of Donald Trump, saying there was a "dark underbelly" of xenophobia and misogyny.

 Alongside other British actors, Atwell joined a demonstration in London in support of the 2023 SAG-AFTRA strike in the U.S.